testbughub/L4Menu/README.md

 ## Description
 This is a collection of scripts for RetroPie to sync ROM's and
 skyscraper content to or from a server.
-I'm going to be hosenst and say that I'm in no way a professional
+I'm going to be honest and say that I'm in no way a professional
 programmer.
 I just made this for fun and to learn.
 Any improvements or suggestions is always welcome.